Great Notley

-Great Notley is a village to the south-west of Braintree, Essex in England.
-It has an approximate population of 7,845 and became an independent civil parish on 1 April 2000 as a result of The Great Notley Parish Council Order 2000.
+Great Notley is a village and civil parish in the Braintree District of Essex, England.
+It largely comprises modern housing built to the south-west of the town of Braintree, from which it is separated by the A120 road.
+The name Great Notley was coined in the 1990s for the modern developments here; the area historically formed the western part of the parish of Black Notley.
+The new civil parish of Great Notley was created in 2000.
+At the 2021 census the parish had a population of 6,632.

 Archeology

 Excavations in Great Notley revealed the remains of Iron Age and Roman settlements with a series of enclosures overlaid with a Roman development on the site of the Skyline Business Park, where it is thought that there was a series of occupations on the site from the late Iron Age onwards, which included brewing, farming and the production of textiles.

 Estates

 Great Notley was designed as a suburban development, a self-sustainable garden village composed of three distinct hamlets linked via a spine road: